jonathanbgrose/blog/index.md

 ## Old things, Bold things, Oft' untold things

-I've been working with Multi-Value Database Systems (MVDB) for long enough that I have opinions about it.
-For example: If you are building a new application, and think "Oh, that 40 year old database looks like it would be pretty handy!" then just say "no", and google a little harder.
+I've been working with [Multi-Value Database Systems](https://en.wikipedia.org/wiki/Rocket_U2) (MVDB) for just long enough that I feel entitled to opinions.
+For example: If you are building a new application, and think "Oh, that 40+ year old database looks like it would be pretty handy!" then just say "no", and google a little harder.
 If you need a back-end then use SQL, or No-SQL, or SQL-Lite running on a ten year old iPhone, just anything else.
 Alas, it is unlikely we will be rid of this relic antime soon, since it is so prohibitvely costly to move off legacy systems.
 And there is nothing wrong with appreciating something old, especially if it is continuing to deliver value.

-Principles of good design haven't radically changed in 2 generations of developers.
+Many principles of good design haven't radically changed in 2 generations of developers.
 I would argue that thoughtful design was even more critical in older systems, as they had to work within extreme hardware and software constraints.
-We have more 3rd party libraries, a faster internet, and cheaper silicon to cover up flaws in our thinking.
+We have more 3rd party libraries, a faster internet, and cheaper silicon to cover up our flaws.
 This idea extends beyond even computers, as we have had information storage and retreival systems since the first writing of non-verbal human history.
-The principles of the system tend to matter more than just the medium you use (scroll, tablet, magnetic tapes, Azure SQL Server, etc.).
+The principles of the system tend to matter more than just the medium you use (scroll, clay tablet, magnetic tapes, Azure SQL Server, etc.).

 ## Ask me no questions, I'll udpate no files

 Let's do a thought experiment.
+(FUN!)
 You have a form to drop off at an office.
 You approach the desk, hand the form to the smiling office manager and ask them to process it for you.
 They open up a drawer with a folder, find the spot with your name, and see that something is already there, the old form that had your OLD address and needs to be updated.

 ```
 "Sorry", you are told "there is already a form on file."
 The office manager the proceeds to light the form on fire and drop it in the trash.